karlospn/mytechramblings-site-source-code/content/posts/deploy-az-resources-when-not-available-on-azurerm.md

 ```

 The ``enable_sftp_create_localuser.sh`` script executes the following steps:
-- Checks if the ``AllowSFTP`` feature is enabled in your Azure subscription, and if it is not enabled it throws and error.
+- Checks if the ``AllowSFTP`` feature is enabled in your Azure subscription, if it is not enabled it throws and error.
-- Checks if the ``storage-preview`` extension is installed on your machine.
+- Checks if the ``az storage-preview`` extension is installed on your machine.
 If it is not installed, it installs it.
 - Enables SFTP support on the storage account.
-- Creates the SFTP local user.
+- Creates a SFTP local user.
 - Retrieves the user password.

 ```bash